 by Terry Heick

-It’d be a mess at first, but the dogma in our curriculum and flaws in our methods would be also exposed.
+It’d be a mess at first, but the dogma in our curriculum and flaws in our collective practices as a society (not just as schools and classrooms) would be also exposed.

 Parents would see our collective challenge as something whole and shared–or at least would have the chance to.

 ‘Accountability’ could become opportunity for all of us.

 Parents aren’t experts?
 Then let’s build that capacity.

 There are too few resources in communities?
 In schools?
 Let’s emphasize that.

 The public doesn’t understand learning?
 That’s a problem that needs fixing–and schools can lead, yes?